Normal approximation of subgraph counts in the random-connection model: Introduction

 Regarding convergence rates, in \cite{LNS21}, a central limit theorem and Berry-Esseen convergence rates have been presented and applied to the number of components isomorphic to a given finite connected graph in the random-connection model, together with a study of ﬁrst moments and covariances.
-In \cite{zhangzs}, Berry-Esseen convergence rates have been obtained for subgraph counts in the binomial RCM random-connection (graphon) model.
-However, those results do not cover the case of general subgraph counting in the Poisson RCM.
+In \cite{zhangzs}, Berry-Esseen convergence rates have been obtained for subgraph counts in the binomial random-connection (graphon) model.
+However, those results do not cover the case of general subgraph counting in the Poisson random-connection model.

-The Malliavin-Stein machinery on Poisson space \cite{lastpeccatipenrose} has been applied to in \cite{LNS21} the numbers of components isomorphic to a given graph in the RCM, using edge marked Poisson processes.
-In \cite{can2022} a CLT has been derived for subgraph counts in the RCM using edge-marking structure of \cite{LNS21} under a weak stabilizing condition originating from \cite{penrose01}.
+The Malliavin-Stein machinery on Poisson space \cite{lastpeccatipenrose} has been applied to in \cite{LNS21} the numbers of components isomorphic to a given graph in the random-connection model, using edge marked Poisson processes.
+Recently, a central limit theorem has been derived in \cite{can2022} for the counts of induced subgraphs in the random-connection model using the edge-marking structure of \cite{LNS21}, under a weak stabilizing condition originating from \cite{penrose01}.
 However, as pointed out in Remark~2.5-$(i)$ of \cite{can2022}, no convergence rates are derived by this method, as the strong stabilization condition of \cite{penrose05,lachiezerey4} is not satisfied by general functionals when the connection function $H(x,y)$ is $(0,1)$-valued.
-On the other hand, the cumulant method, which uses partition diagrams, enables us to establish a quantitative CLT for functionals on the RCM.
+On the other hand, the cumulant method, combined with the use of partition diagrams, enables us to establish a quantitative central limit theorem for functionals in the random-connection model.

-In this paper, we derive normal approximation rates under a mild condition on the connection function $H(x,y)$ of the random-connection model, by deriving growth rates of cumulants written as sums over connected partitions, see Propositions~\ref{t1} and \ref{th6.4}.
-To the best of our knowledge, this is the first time that the normal approximation of subgraph counts with convergence rates is established in the random-connection model.
+In this paper, we derive normal approximation rates under a mild condition on the connection function $H(x,y)$ of the random-connection model, by deriving growth rates of cumulants written as sums over connected partitions, see Propositions~\ref{t1} and \ref{th6.4}. {Related cumulant bounds have been obtained in the Erd{\H o}s-R\'enyi model, cf. Proposition~10.1.2 in \cite{feray}.
+However, } to the best of our knowledge, this is the first time that the normal approximation of subgraph counts with convergence rates is established in the random-connection model.

 In comparison with \cite{khorunzhiy}, which also uses the cumulant method, we obtain convergence rates in the Kolmogorov distance and our results are not restricted to line and cycle graphs, as they cover more general subgraphs, see Corollaries~\ref{c01}-\ref{c01-2}.
 Furthermore, various random graph regimes are discussed.
 In addition, we show in Section~\ref{rgg} that our approach can be specialized to derive Kolmogorov rates for subgraph counting in the setting of random geometric graphs, see Corollary~\ref{jdkj10}.